About The film

 The Ronne Family

 Jess and Ryan Ronne started their caregiving journey over a decade ago, when each lost their spouse to a brain tumor.
 Finding love and support with each other in the midst of their grief, they became a blended family with 8 children, including Lucas, who has profound disabilities requiring around-the-clock care.

-With a thriving blog, social media presence and two published books, Jess has an extensive network of caregivers and supporters who follow her personal journey and look to her for an honest, unapologetic portrayal of life as a parent caregiver.
+With a thriving blog, social media presence and multiple published books, Jess has an extensive network of caregivers and supporters who follow her personal journey and look to her for an honest, unapologetic portrayal of life as a parent caregiver.

 Jess is also founder and CEO of The Lucas Project, a nonprofit that funds respite days for caregivers, and host of the Coffee with Caregivers podcast, where she gives other caregivers a place to share their story.

 Crystal Polk, LISW-CP is interested in empowering the family systems within the disability community.
 Crystal is a licensed independent clinical social worker in South Carolina.
 She works with the family system with a strengths-based and solution-focused approach to therapy.
 She has a particular interest in the mental health of parents with children with disabilities also known as Parent Caregivers or commonly referred to as Special Needs Parents.
 Crystal advocates for Parent Caregivers by offering professional training that addresses the mental health impacts for Parent Caregivers of children with continuous high levels of needs.